-Surfers who don’t want to leave their dog at home can enjoy big beaches and big waves at Torquay, Anglesea and Lorne, which all have year-round off-leash areas.
+Surfers who don't want to leave their dog at home can enjoy big beaches and big waves at Torquay, Anglesea and Lorne, which all have year-round off-leash areas.
 Your dog can join you for drinks on the deck at the Swing Bridge Cafe in Lorne or Bomboras in Torquay.
-Fairhaven Beach at Aireys Inlet is another top dog beach - and there are even options if it’s a flat day.
-Dogs are allowed on the beautiful trails leading off Moggs Creek and Distillery Creek picnic areas.
+Fairhaven Beach at Aireys Inlet is another top dog beach and your furriest friend is allowed on the beautiful trails leading off Moggs Creek and Distillery Creek picnic areas.

-Further west, a large area of Warrnambool’s main beach is off-leash year round, as is Logans Beach on the other side of Hopkins River.
-Eat on the deck at Simon's Watefront and enjoy ocean views.
+Further west, a large area of Warrnambool's main beach is off-leash year round, as is Logans Beach on the other side of Hopkins River.
+Eat on the deck at Simon's Waterfront to the backdrop of ocean views.

 The ocean beaches of the Mornington Peninsula are mostly off-limits to dogs.
 So stick to the Port Phillip Bay beaches with their acres of sand shelving gently into calm, shallow, crystal clear water.

 Tassells Cove at Safety Beach is a compact stretch of sandy beach bounded by cliffs.
-If your pup gets bored with running, she can explore the rockpools.
-At Dromana, there’s a 100m stretch of sand next to the Anthony’s Nose boat ramp where your dog can run free.
-Mock Red Hill cidery is a perfect place for refreshments afterwards.
+If your pup gets bored with running, it can explore the rockpools.
+At Dromana, there's a 100m stretch of sand next to the Anthony's Nose boat ramp where your dog can run free.
+Mock Red Hill cidery is the paw-fect place to refresh.

 Mornington has two leash-free beaches hemmed in by cliffs: Fossil Beach and Royal Beach.
-Both are quite rocky, so they’re better for gentle exercise.
+Both are quite rocky, and so are suited to gentle exercise.
 Take your dog for a drink afterwards at Mornington Peninsula Brewery.